 Today, the band is made up of seventy plus pipers, drummers and color guard.
-In November of 2015, the band was requested to play at the funeral and burial of the Irish actress Maureen O’Hara.
-Fifty members of the band traveled to Washington, D.C. for the burial at Arlington National Cemetery.
+In November of 2015, the band played at the funeral and burial of the Irish actress Fifty members of the band traveled to Washington, D.C. for the burial at Arlington National Cemetery

-The Shannon Rovers Irish Pipe Band performs at Irish Fest Sunday, July 9th at 8PM.
+The Shannon Rovers Irish Pipe Band performs at Irish Fest on Sunday at 8pm on South Lot.